 A marketing specialist is in charge of envisioning, designing, and executing a marketing strategy for your real estate team.
-Their work includes everything from branding, lead generation, referral generation, and property marketing.
+Their work includes branding, lead generation, referral generation, and property marketing.
 This role is incredibly important; your marketing specialist creates the messages that your community consumes about you, your team, and the way you do business.

 The ideal marketing specialist’s qualifications start and end with marketing experience.
-This person should have a track record of success in a broad range of real estate marketing fields, including social media management, email marketing, graphic and layout design, paid lead generation, content marketing strategy and execution, website design, and search engine optimization (SEO).
+This person should have a track record of success in a broad range of real estate marketing fields, including social media management, email marketing, graphic and layout design, paid lead generation, content marketing strategy and execution, website design, and search engine optimization.

 The bad news is the ideal candidate is going to be pricey.
 Finding all these skills in a single person requires a lot of training, experience, and knowledge—things that don’t come cheap.

 The good news is creative marketers are typically hungry to learn and expand their expertise, so if you can find someone who can meet your team’s immediate needs, they will most likely grow into the role as your strategy expands.